orval-labs/orval/docs/src/pages/reference/configuration/output.md

     └── petstore.ts
 ```

-Here a single file petstore will be created in src with your specification implementation.
+Here a single file petstore will be created in the src-folder with the specification implementation.

 ### Value: split

-Use to have implementation, schemas, mock in different files
+Splits implementation, schemas and mocks into different files

 ```js
 module.exports = {